 Bake sweet potato casserole in a 350 F oven for 30 minutes.

 This dish can be made ahead and then reheated in time for Thanksgiving dinner, thus saving you from having too many things to do on the day of your big meal.
 (Warning: You may have to restrain yourself if you hope to have any sweet potato leftovers for the day after Thanksgiving!)
-I often double this recipe to serve a larger crowd.

 Ever since I was a child, I have loved having homemade cranberry sauce alongside turkey on special occasions.
 This recipe was inspired by the delicious sauce my grandma and my mom have made for years, but it is made with maple syrup (in a much smaller quantity) instead of white and brown sugars.